vshakitskiy/wskiy.de/writing/Making my own web server.md

 ```

-With the clock actor, the web server naturally became a bit slower since it required more internal steps, but it still held its own and performed at a similar speed to `mist`!
+With the *clock actor*, the web server naturally became a bit slower since it required more internal steps, but it still held its own and performed at a similar speed to *mist*!
 That was exciting!

-Finally, in the middle of September, I announced the first release candidate in a Discord channel dedicated to `ewe`.
+Finally, in the middle of September, I announced the first release candidate in a Discord channel dedicated to *ewe*.
 I received some feedback, as well as some internal bug reports, which I quickly fixed.
-Then I moved forward to the final feature before the official release: Server-Sent Events.
+Then I moved forward to the final feature before the official release: *Server-Sent Events*.

-### Server-Sent Event
+## Server-Sent Event

-Server-Sent Events is a server push technology that enables a client to receive updates from a server via an HTTP connection.
-It’s like WebSocket, but it’s only a one-way connection, meaning clients can’t send events to a server.
-There’s also an interesting feature: if the connection drops, clients like browsers automatically try to reconnect.
+*Server-Sent Events* is a server push technology that enables a client to receive updates from a server via an *HTTP* connection.
+It's like *WebSocket*, but it's only a one-way connection, meaning clients can't send events to a server.
+There's also an interesting feature: if the connection drops, clients like browsers automatically try to reconnect.
 The protocol itself is pretty elegant.
-Here’s an example of the flow:
+Here's an example of the flow:

 ```
 HTTP/1.1 200 OK